fenimore/mappyr-backend/README.md

 These accept a GET method, and they update the count of downvotes or upvotes for a comment row.
 It'll then return the very comment which is being commented (maybe this'll just want to be ignored, but I thought'd be a good idea to return *something*.

+	/delete/{id}

+this accepts an id, and deletes that post.
+Uhm, this *needs* some sort of auth.

 ## TODO

 This list ought to be longer